-- Installing and leveling the oven on a surface strong enough to support its weight, and where it is protected from the elements.\ The microwave oven should be at a temperature above 50°F (10°C) for proper operation. - Properly connecting the oven to electrical supply and grounding it.\ - Operating the oven with the glass tray in place. - Making sure the oven is not used by anyone unable to operate it properly. - Properly maintaining the oven. - Using the microwave oven only as described in this manual.

-\See the Installation Instructions on page 25.
+- Installing and leveling the oven on a surface strong enough to support its weight, and where it is protected from the elements.\ The microwave oven should be at a temperature above 50°F (10°C) for proper operation. - Properly connecting the oven to electrical supply and grounding it.\ - Operating the oven with the glass tray in place. - Making sure the oven is not used by anyone unable to operate it property. - · Properly maintaining the oven. - Using the microwave oven only for jobs expected of a home microwave oven. - \See the Installation Instructions on page 25.